brilolo5/PoinpyDecomp/README.md

 ## Notes
 1. This might not be complete and need some patching in the future, but most of the game is fixed.
 Keep in mind this was only tested on Windows, I have no idea if it works on other platforms.
 Contributions and forks are welcome!

-### Known issues
-1. oGimBubble does not render in the game at all; no fix found.